-Adoption of the Rules of Procedure
+Adoption of amendments to the Rules of Procedure

-While some rules that govern the conduct of the CoP are found within the text of the Convention, the full set of rules is adopted by the Co nference as one of the first orders of business at the start of the meeting.
-This gives rise to one of the first difficulties who is authorized to vote upon the adoption of the rules?
+While some rules that govern the conduct of the CoP are found within the text of the Convention, the full set of rules is adopted by the Conference as one of the first orders of business at the start of the meeting (bearing in mind that the Rules last adopted apply until they are amended).
+This gives rise to one of the first difficulties - who is authorized to vote upon the adoption of amendments to the rules?
 As at most international governmental conferences, only Parties with approved credentials are permitted to vote (Rule 3).
 But at the beginning of a CoP, the Credentials Committee has not yet been appointed.
-Technically, no Party4 is authorized to vote on the Rules of Procedure.
-The Parties have set aside this difficult issue by permitting any Party to vote to adopt the Rules.
-Robert's Rules of Order have been used as a framework for discussion and voting on the Rules of Procedure.
+Technically, no Party2 is authorized to vote on amendments to the Rules of Procedure.
+The Parties have set aside this difficult issue by permitting any Party to vote to adopt the amended Rules.
+Standard practice is for amendments to the Rules of Procedure to enter into effect as soon as they are adopted.
+Robert's Rules of Order has been used as a framework for discussion and voting on the Rules of Procedure.